 In 2015 there was one report of intimidation, based on the national origin of the victim which occurred in an on campus housing facility.
-There were no reported hate crimes in 2012 or 2014.
+There were no reported hate crimes in 2014.
 In 2013, there was one report of simple assault, based upon the victim’s actual or perceived sexual orientation, which occurred off campus on public property adjacent to the University.

 Beginning in 1998, new reporting requirements mandated the inclusion of reportable campus disciplinary actions involving alcohol/drugs plus campus alcohol/drug arrests by police authorities.